vic-ma/howtodismantle.github.io/_posts/2025-01-04-Cracking-the-code-Part-II-Calling-functions-remotely.md

 ## Build the Peakboard application

 The Peakboard application is simple.
 In the center of the screen, we have a text box:
-* It shows the alarm message in a red color
+* If there's an alarm, it shows the alarm message in a red color.
-* It shows "N/A" if there's no alarm
+* If there's no alarm, it shows "N/A."

 We use the integer variable `SecondsLeft` to track the number of seconds the alarm will continue running for.